econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

 ## `econia_sdk.utils.decimals`

 This package contains a few helpers for calculating market parameters (lot size, tick size, and min size).
 The intent is to allow one to express their desired sizes in decimal notation, and have that converted to integer notation.
-These helpers make an effort to check for reasonable inputs, perfect results in all cases would be impossible due to integer division and decimal truncation.
+Perfect conversions are not always possible due to potential integer division and truncation, so these helpers functions attempt to check for reasonable inputs.
-Price conversion utilities are left out for this reason: truncation, even a small percent's worth, would make them too dangerous.
+Price conversion utilities are left out to avoid introducing truncation effects.

 Let's walk through an example of configuring a market using these utilities.
 If you'd like to follow along, install the Econia SDK, run the Python interpreter and import the SDK using...